Polk Place

-Polk Place was the home of 11th President of the United States James K. Polk and his wife Sarah Childress Polk, originally on Vine Street in Nashville, Tennessee before it was demolished in 1901.
+Polk Place was the home of the 11th president of the United States, James K. Polk and his wife Sarah Childress Polk, originally on Vine Street in Nashville, Tennessee, before it was demolished in 1901.

 History and description

 The home originally called "Grundy Place" was constructed for Attorney General Felix Grundy between 1815 and 1820 in the Palladian style of architecture, Grundy lived in the home until his death in 1840.
 President Polk purchased the home while living in the White House in 1847, renaming it "Polk Place".
 Polk contracted Nashville architect J.M.
 Hughes to renovate the home for the time when he and Sarah would return to Tennessee after the end of his presidency.

 In the processes of modifying and renovating the home the back portion was destroyed by an accidental gunpowder explosion in 1847.
 With repairs underway the President wanted a more modern style, and requested Hughes to redesign the home in the Greek Revival style of architecture.
 Sarah Polk went to inspect the construction and repairs of the home in early 1848 for their return.

 Upon returning to Tennessee in 1849, James and Sarah Polk went to his mother's home in Columbia before returning to Nashville two weeks later, when Polk Place was finished.
 It was the President's final residence, where he died of cholera at age 53, only three months after leaving office.
-He had lived in the home for between thirty to fifty days.
+He had lived in the home for between thirty and fifty days.
 After his death his wife continued to reside there for 42 years until her death in 1891.
 The home was demolished in 1901, a decade after her death.